 Outstanding capital commitments (investments) at 31 March 2022 were £188m (31 March 2021: £179m).
-These commitments relate to outstanding call payments due on unquoted limited partnership funds held in the private equity and infrastructure parts of the portfolio.
+These commitments relate to outstanding call payments due on unquoted limited partnership funds held in the impact, private debt, private equity, property and infrastructure parts of the portfolio.
 The amounts 'called' by these funds are irregular in both size and timing over a period of between four and six years from the date of each original commitment.

-Note 25

-Clwyd Pension Fund
+Note 25 Clwyd Pension Fund